 I’ve gone through two trips and two gallons and three quarts of Clifford’s CREAMLINE milk in six days.
 It’s that good.
 And if you want some from yourself, I’ll tell you that this milk is worth the two hours round trip drive I have to make from Dallas.
 Wanna know what to expect, here’s the lowdown:

-Open 7 days a week, from 9 a.m. to 7 p.m.
-Walk through the front door of the dairy and open the refrigerator door.
-A gallon is five bucks, a quart three.
+Open Monday thru Saturday, from 10 a.m. to 7 p.m – OR UNTIL THEY SELL OUT!
+Walk through the front door of the dairy, open the refrigerator door and grab your gallon of pure deliciousness.
 If you need more than ten gallons, some of Clifford’s customers buy 20 to 40 gallons, you need to call ahead and make arrangements with him first.
 As Clifford puts it, “My local customers come first.
 They need the milk and I’ve got to make sure I have it for them.”

 The directions, as best as I can give them to you, are as follows: Head to Decatur on 287, go west on 380 towards Bridgeport for a piece.
 Turn left at Seven Wires and go down the road until the stop sign.
 Go right at the stop sign.
 Right after you pass a young pecan orchard, veer to the left and the dairy is at the second house on the right.
-They were simple enough to follow for this semi-country girl and I was able to find the Diamond B Cattle Company with ease, but if you’re more of a city person, I suggest you call Clifford for a little help if you get lost.
+They were simple enough to follow for this semi-country girl and I was able to find the Diamond B Cattle Company with ease, but if you’re more of a city person, I suggest you call Clifford for a little help if you get lost or if you’re traveling from a far distance at 940-389-3816.

 And for the record, when you meet Clifford Buchanan for the first time, he’ll shake your hand, but be prepared for a hug when you leave.
 For as grateful as his customers are for his milk, Clifford’s just as thankful for them.